thaianle/future-sales-prediction/README.md

 Given the daily historical sales data from January 2013 to October 2015, I needed to predict sales for each combination of a shop and an item for the next month, November 2015.

+### II.
+Repo Description

+The set of data files, directly downloaded from Kaggle in July 2025, is stored in the [data](https://github.com/thaianle/future-sales-prediction/tree/main/data) folder.
+For more information on the data and how it is organized, visit the link to the corresponding Kaggle competition in the "About" section of this repo.

+The analysis can be found in the [prediction_code.ipynb](https://github.com/thaianle/future-sales-prediction/blob/main/prediction_code.ipynb) file, and my submission on Kaggle is frequently updated in the [thai_an_le_submission.csv](https://github.com/thaianle/future-sales-prediction/blob/main/thai_an_le_submission.csv) file.

+### III.
+Approaches

 I used popular Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn to analyze the data, so that I could get an overall view of .
 For the predictions part, I tested different regression models, including linear-based models (such as Linear Regression, Ridge, Lasso, and ElasticNet) as well as tree-based ensemble learning algorithms in order to maximize performance.

-The set of data files, directly downloaded from Kaggle in July 2025, is stored in the [data](https://github.com/thaianle/future-sales-prediction/tree/main/data) folder.

-The analysis can be found in the [prediction_code.ipynb](https://github.com/thaianle/future-sales-prediction/blob/main/prediction_code.ipynb) file, and my submission on Kaggle is frequently updated in the [thai_an_le_submission.csv](https://github.com/thaianle/future-sales-prediction/blob/main/thai_an_le_submission.csv) file.

 This project also outlined my approach to some of the data challenges, including but not limited to: re-formatting and encoding recurring datetime data, encoding categorical variables with high cardinality (containing many different categories), joining DataFrames with pandas, and tuning hyperparameters.